vplesko/OrbLang/README.md

 };
 ```

-Orb has no knowledge of for loops, instead providing more primitive instructions.

-One planned feature are macros - procedures which take code (or other forms of arguments) and return new pieces of code to be processed in place of their invocations.
-Once implemented, it will be possible to define constructs such as for loops (and many others) from within Orb source code.
+Orb has no knowledge of ifs and for loops, instead providing more primitive instructions.
+One planned feature are macros - once implemented, it will be possible to define such constructs from within Orb source code.

 Here is an illustration of Orb's type system: